 470. METHODS AND MATERIALS OF INSTRUCTION.
 Considers the basic principles of instruction and fundamental teaching procedures which are applicable at any grade level.
-Includes orientation in organization of classroom procedures, keeping records, making reports, guiding and disciplining students, and other activities which support the instructional program.
-Course is coordinated with 12 hour "block-of-time" student teaching assignments.
+Includes orientation in organization of classroom procedures, keeping records, making reports, guiding and disciplining students and other activities which support the instructional program.
+Course is coordinated with twelve-hour "block-of-time" student teaching assignments.
 Meets daily for two or three periods during the first and last weeks of the quarter.
-Three credits; autumn, winter, or spring.
+Three credits.

 471, 472 or 473.
 METHODS COURSES.
 Several methods courses are offered by the various departments of the College.
 They deal with materials and specific methods applicable to the teaching of each individual subject.
 Actual classroom presentation and demonstration is included.
+(All courses have the same numbers.)
 Three credits.
-(All have the same numbers.)

 477, 478, 479.
-SPECIAL PROBLEMS IN EDUCATION.
-Directed, independent study in an approved area.
+INDEPENDENT STUDY IN EDUCATION.
+Directed study in an approved area.
 The student will be required to read widely on an assigned subject, follow regular research methods, and present a paper showing competence in and extent of his study.
-Open to students preparing for teacher certification.
+Open to students preparing for teaching certification.
 Permission from the chairman of the department is required.
 One to three credits any quarter.
-Maximum, three credits; autumn, winter, spring.
+Maximum, three credits.

 485. GROUP TESTING.
-A study of the methods and interpretation of group tests including classroom testing for the elementary and secondary schools.
-Prerequisite: 430.
-Two credits; spring.
+The selection, administration and interpretation of standardized group tests for classroom and guidance use in elementary and secondary school.
+Prerequisite: 390.
+Two credits.